Who we are

 STC PTA President

-Jim Sklena, a Hoffman Estates resident and parent of an HEHS junior and Eisenhower eighth-grader, is serving as a Foundation ex-officio in his role as president of the Schaumburg Township Council of PTAs.
+Jim Sklena, a Hoffman Estates resident and parent of an HEHS freshman and senior, is serving as a Foundation ex-officio in his role as president of the Schaumburg Township Council of PTAs.
 Jim previously served as treasurer and president of the PTAs at Eisenhower Junior High and Churchill Elementary.
 Jim has spent more than 25 years volunteering and working with the local Council of Boy Scouts of America and nearly 20 years serving the BSA on a regional level.
 He is also a Civilian Emergency Response Training (CERT) volunteer for Elk Grove Village and an active member of their Certified Search and Rescue group.
 Jim said he looks forward to contributing to the Foundation’s success.
 Fun fact: Jim enjoys long road trips with his family, complete with detours to find obscure Americana!

 District 54 parent

 Hoffman Estates resident Katy Garcia is a Keller alumnus, District 54 parent (her children attended Fairview, Campanelli, Keller and Mead), and PTA volunteer.
-She has also been the owner of Riccardo’s Restaurant in Schaumburg in 2002.
+She has also been the owner of Riccardo’s Restaurant in Schaumburg since 2002.
 Katy joined the Foundation in 2013 because helping children is one of her passions.
 Katy knows firsthand how difficult it is to face challenges as a child when circumstances are beyond the child’s control, and she feels compelled to pay it forward to honor those who helped her in her youth.
 Katy believes that little opportunities can give children in need a big chance to overcome their challenges, which can help them become strong, impactful, compassionate adults.
 It touches Katy’s heart to know that the Foundation’s Food 4 Thought campaign is helping provide breakfast for children in need.
 Katy is also involved with the Conant High School Booster Club.

 School Board member